-As a non-immigrant, US visitor you have a limited time to complete the purpose of your trip before you reach the date on your Form I-94.
-As an O-1 Visa holder, you are visiting the United States as someone with extraordinary abilities in business, science, education, athletics or the arts.
+As a non-immigrant in the U.S., you have a limited time to complete the purpose of your trip before you reach the date on your Form I-94.
+As an O-1 visa holder, you are visiting the United States as someone with extraordinary abilities in business, science, education, athletics, or the arts.

-For a O-1 Visa extension, you must fill out the I-129 form and then your form is subject to approval by the USCIS’s.
+For an O-1 visa extension, you must fill out the I-129 form.
+After that, your petition will be subject to approval by USCIS.
 If you remain in the United States past your 1-94 date without an extension, you may be removed from the country or even deported.
 In which case, it may be very difficult to return.

 How is O-1 Visa Time Allotted?

 The length of your stay is dependent on the project you are visiting the U.S. to complete.
 For instance, if you are shooting a movie, you may need to show shooting schedules to indicate how long you will need to be in the country to finish the project.
 You are then allowed to enter 10 days before the project begins, and you can stay 10 days after it’s completed.
 The maximum is three years; after that, you can apply for an extension of up to one year at a time.

 Before you are able to file for an O-1 visa extension, you must fulfill a few prerequisite qualifications:

 - You were legally admitted into the U.S. under a status that has not expired.

 - You haven’t violated the conditions of your admission or committed a crime that would cause your visa to be revoked.

 - You have a passport that is valid throughout your visit to the U.S.

 If you meet those qualifications, you can begin the process of filing for an O-1 visa extension.
 Here’s what you’ll need to apply: